The Story of the Abandoned Princess: Motifs

 According to Jan-Öjvind Swahn's study on some 1,100 variants of Cupid and Psyche and related types, he concluded that the bear is the "most usual" form of the supernatural husband in Germanic and Slavonic areas.

 The motif of the separation of the heroine from her children is located by scholarship across Celtic and Germanic speaking areas.

 The heroine's tasks

 Another motif that appears in the tale type is that the heroine must travel to another witch's house and fetch from there a box or casket she must not open.
-German folklorist Hans-Jörg Uther remarked that these motives ("the quest for the casket" and the visit to the second witch) are "the essential feature" of the subtype.
+German folklorist Hans-Jörg Uther remarked that these motifs ("the quest for the casket" and the visit to the second witch) are "the essential feature" of the subtype.

 Similarly, according to Danish scholar Inger Margrethe Boberg, in Norwegian variants of the tale type, the heroine journeys to Hell to fetch bridal ornaments for the witch's upcoming wedding with the prince, and must hold torches during the ceremony.